Accelerating cosmologies from M/String theory compactifications

 \centerline{{\bf{Abstract}}} \vs{5} \begin{small} We point out that the solution of $(4+n)$-dimensional gravity coupled to the dilaton and an $n$-form field strength can give rise to a flat 4-dimensional universe (with a scale factor) of the type proposed recently under time dependent compactifications.
 The compact internal spaces could be hyperbolic, flat or spherical and the solution is identical to the space-like two brane or S2-brane.
 As has been shown previously for SM2 solution with a fixed field strength we show that for $n=7$ (where the dilaton is vanishing and with a general field strength), 6 the corresponding SM2 and SD2 solutions can give accelerating cosmologies in Einstein frame for both hyperbolic and flat internal spaces, thereby meeting the challenge of obtaining such a solution from M/String theory compactifications. \end{small}

 \vfil\eject

-Since the discovery of the astronomical observation \cite{perl,rie} supported by the recent measurement \cite{lb,be} of cosmic microwave background that our universe is undergoing an accelerated expansion in an early inflationary epoch, it has been a major challenge \cite{mn,tow,gibhul} to obtain such models from M/string theory compactifications.
+Since the discovery of the astronomical observation \cite{perl,rie} supported by the recent measurement \cite{lb,be} of cosmic microwave background that our universe is undergoing an accelerated expansion, it has been a major challenge \cite{mn,tow,gibhul} to obtain such models from M/string theory compactifications.
 Recently Townsend and Wohlfarth (TW) \cite{tw} have shown in a beautiful paper that such accelerated cosmologies can arise from a solution of $(4+n)$-dimensional vacuum Einstein equation compactified on $n$-dimensional hyperbolic space of time varying volume.
 For $n=7$ this implies that realistic cosmology can result from M-theory compactification on a hyperbolic space.
-Interestingly, such a compactification does not violate the strong energy condition and accelerated expansion is obtained in Einstein frame circumventing the ``no-go'' theorem \cite{mn} which forbids acceleration in standard compactification.
+Interestingly, although the original theory does not violate the strong energy condition, such compactification does violate this condition and accelerated expansion is obtained in Einstein frame circumventing the ``no-go'' theorem \cite{mn} which forbids acceleration in standard compactification.